- Rapid Reference 🚀

 - For non-fulminant infection treat with 125 mg PO q6hr; for fulminant infection use 500 mg PO q6hr.

-- For fulminant infection (e.g. hypotension, shock, ileus, or megacolon)
+- (2) Additional treatments for fulminant infection (e.g. hypotension, shock, ileus, or megacolon)

-- IV metronidazole 500 mg q8hr (may have improved performance in context of ileus, also unlike vancomycin may penetrate the colon wall).
+- IV metronidazole 500 mg q6-q8hr (may have improved performance compared to vancomycin in the context of ileus, also unlike vancomycin may penetrate the colon wall).

-- Rectal instillation of vancomycin may be considered if ileus (500 mg Q6hr PR in 100 ml of normal saline as a retention enema).
-This is associated with a potential risk of colonic perforation (30945014).
-Articles disagree regarding when rectal vancomycin is appropriate; there is no evidence to support this practice.
+- Rectal instillation of vancomycin is associated with a potential risk of colonic perforation.(30945014) Articles disagree regarding when rectal vancomycin is appropriate; there is no high-quality evidence to support this practice.

 - Treatment duration generally 10-14 days.
-May extend course longer in patients who require ongoing antibiotics for another infection.
+Course may be extended longer in patients who require ongoing antibiotics for another infection.

 - Ongoing use of antibiotics directed towards other infections may exacerbate C. difficile.